 Whatever way or order, many of those who have a panic attack find EFT pretty useful.
 EFT calms your central nervous system.
 It also regulates the system’s reaction to stressors, helping you manage a panic attack.
 Psych Central shares how you can use EFT during a panic attack.

 Jessica Ortner’s video shows the nine tapping points and some positive affirmations you can use while doing EFT.
 You’ll also learn the techniques to control stress and panic attacks better (4:09):

 Also, fear and anxiety thrive when you isolate yourself.
 The support of your loved ones can make a huge difference in your journey.
 Sometimes, love is all we need!

 Conventional Methods to Ease Panic Attacks

 There are three components to CBT, called the three Rs!
 The first one is relabeling, which teaches you how to accept frightening situations.
 The second is relaxation, which makes use of proper diaphragmatic breathing.
-The third one is repeat exposure, where a therapist gradually exposes you to panic triggers until you are able to cope with them.
+The third one is repeat exposure, where a therapist gradually exposes you to panic triggers until you can cope with them.

 CBT, in combination with certain medications, can help ease a panic attack.
 Medications such as serotonin boosters, antidepressants, anticonvulsants and mild tranquilizers are examples.

 The use of medications come with side effects.
-For this reason, you have to take precaution when taking them.
+For this reason, you have to take precautions when taking them.
 They do help, but they can’t address the underlying causes of your panic attack.

 One good you can do for yourself is to gain control of your life.
 Self-evaluation is a good way to start.
 Look into your life and find out what’s causing your panic attacks.